ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Log Analytics Workspace | Deployed | The Log Analytics workspace will primarily be used to store log data for Microsoft Endpoint Manger managed workloads and Azure AD sign in logs.
+Log Analytics Workspace | Deployed | The Log Analytics workspace will primarily be used to store log data for Microsoft Endpoint Manager managed workloads and Azure AD sign in logs.
 Pricing mode | Per GB | Log Analytics pricing is based on data consumed.
 Incurs Subscription Cost? | Yes | Log Analytics pricing is based on data consumed.
 Data Volume could be reduced to 90 days if the Agency has an existing SIEM for further custom log analysis.